What are dental fillings?

-At Your Practice Name, we rely on high-quality materials, the latest technology, and advanced techniques to create restorations for our patients that last a lifetime.
-Our goal is to create results that are designed to be virtually undetectable.
+At Ardent Care, we rely on high-quality materials, the latest technology, and techniques to create restorations for our patients that last for years.
+Our goal is to create results that are designed to be comfortable and beautiful.
 We use tooth-colored fillings as restorations when our patients have:

 - Tooth decay

 - Older fillings that are no longer fitting well